raspberrypilearning/sleep-tracker/en/step_5.md

 Place it inside the <code style="background-color: #D400D4">on button A+B</code> block, under the <code style="background-color: #DC143C">set movements</code> block.

 --- /task ---

-When a `call zZ` block is executed, it calls the code in the `function zZ` to run.

 Here are the blocks that have changed in this step: